markgw/uh-nlp19/docs/day8/index.md

 A spokeswoman for Crum amp Forster said employees were told <TIMEX>early this week</TIMEX> that numerous staff functions for the personal insurance lines were going to be centralized as a cost-cutting move.

 For <TIMEX>the quarter</TIMEX> ended <TIMEX>Sept.
 30</TIMEX>, Delta posted net income of $133.1 million, or $2.53 a share, up from $100 million, or $2.03 a share, <TIMEX>a year earlier</TIMEX>.
 ````

 Try to make your regular expressions as general as possible, so that
-they would capture not only given examples but also other possible
+they would capture not only given examples but also some other possible
 temporal expressions.

 ### Exercise 1.2